sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 vrrpmgrd:
   - Listens to VRRP create, delete and parameter change in CONFIG_DB.
 Complete the following tasks:
-    - Add/del Linux Macvlan device to kernel
+    - Add/del Linux Macvlan device to kernel.
+The Macvlan device name starting with 'Vrrp-4' or 'Vrrp-6'.
     - Config virtual MAC to Macvlan device;
     - Add/del VIP to Macvlan device;
     - Update VRRP instance configuration to the APPL DB.

 vrrpsyncd:
   - Complete the following tasks:
-    - Listen for kernel Macvlan device state change events
+    - Listen for kernel Macvlan device state change events, The state of the Macvlan device here determines the Master/Backup state of the VRRP instance, where up represents Master and down represents Backup.
     - Update the kernel Macvlan device state to the APPL DB.

 ##### SWSS container

 intforch:
   - Subscribes to APPL_DB tables, responsible for updating the ASIC DB.
-Creating/deleting Virtual RIF object via SAI API.
+Program the VIP and Virtual RIF object via SAI API.

 #### CoPP Configurations